 RANDfunction generates a random real number between 0 and 1.
 The function accepts an optional integer parameter, which causes the same set of random numbers to be generated with each job execution.

-This function uses no parameters.
-Generated values are of Decimal type and have fifteen digits of precision after the decimal point.
+- This function generates values of Decimal type with fifteen digits of precision after the decimal point.
 If you want to see all digits in the generated value, you might need to apply a different number format.
 See NUMFORMAT Function.

 derive type:single value: RAND() as:'random'

 Output: For each row, generate a random number between 0 and 1 in the new

 Example - Random values

 derive type:single value:RAND() as:'random'